conargon/v-movie/README.md

 # v-movie

-Website where you can find information about movies, TV series, and professionals related to the world of cinema.
+Website made with **Vue** and **materialize CSS** where you can find information about movies, TV series, and professionals related to the world of cinema.
 It utilizes the public API of TMDB.

 ![v-movie](/public/screen01.png)